So many women struggle with low desire.

 If you do have an orgasm, you’re in a different state of mind.
 You feel better; you feel healthier.
 You feel more attractive.
 You feel like the world is your oyster, that you can have what you want, and you’re not afraid to go out and ask for it.”

 Today, she helps women and couples NOT make the same mistakes she did in her own marriage.

-Not only does she work with clients one-on-one in her private practice in San Francisco, but she also offers a 6-month online course for couples called “From Sexless to Sexy.”
-It’s “a coaching and counseling program to help people work through the blocks that prevent them from connecting with each other sexually.”
+Not only does she work with clients one-on-one in her private practice in San Francisco, but she also offers Passionate Intimacy Retreats for couples in the Blue Ridge Mountains of Asheville, North Carolina.

-For women, she offers a 10-week program called “The Empowered Woman’s Guide to Orgasmic Bliss” that creates a safe place to explore sexuality and desires.
+For women, she offers a self-study program called “Reclaim Your Desire: A Woman’s Guide to Sexual Confidence” that creates a safe place to explore sexuality and desires.
 Find out more.

 If you’d like to learn more about Xanet’s personal journey, plus the specific techniques and practices she uses, don’t miss her Amazon bestseller Living an Orgasmic Life: Heal Yourself and Awaken Your Pleasure.